MiguelAngelAvilaRosas1DAW/DWEC_Project/README.md

   -mostrar(): Obtains the 'name' atribute from the label 'resultado' and changes the text.

 login.js: With this Script, the user will need to know the right username and password to access the web page successfully.</br>
 In case the user fails to put the right username and password, they will be asked if they want to try it again.
-Which will restrart the page.</br>
+Which will restrart the page.</br></br>
 There are some restrictions that can denie the user and restart the page like:</br>
 -Cancel the registration</br>
+-The String of the username or password is empty.</br>
 -There are more than 10 characters in the username.</br>
 -There are less than 5 characters in the password.</br>
+-The user says "no" when ask to retry to enter the username and password.</br>